tradecloud/tradecloud-docs-api-v2/order/supplier/send-order-response/README.md

 * `properties`: are key-value based custom fields.
 You can use as many as needed, but too many will clutter the portal.
 Use `\n` for a new line in the value.
 * `notes`: are simple custom fields.
 You can use as many as needed, but too many will clutter the portal.
 Use `\n` for a new line.
-* `documents`: contain meta data and link of attached documents, see:

-{% page-ref page="attach-document.md" %}

 ## Lines